Using ServiceNow to Manage Inquiries and Workflow

 - We’ve had great success and adoption by our workforce utilizing ServiceNow for case management, workflow.
-It’s very configurable, intuitive and can become a destination for employees seeking information or initiating requests.
+It’s very configurable, and intuitive and can become a destination for employees seeking information or initiating requests.
 It’s a great tool for measuring SLAs and productivity.

 - We are satisfied with ServiceNow

 - We have email addresses that feed into ServiceNow for inquiries that are handled by our service provider.
 We struggle with multiple tickets for the same topic.
 If someone doesn’t reply with the ticket number in the header, it creates a new ticket.
 Not sure if a system setting, but if multiple people are copied the ticket number doesn’t go to each person for reference.
 As the information comes from an email, there are several fields that the team has to populate.
 A template would be ideal.
 We still have work to do on this topic.

 - Satisfied but licenses under our agreement are limited so be mindful of how the agreement is structured.

 - We’ve just recently implemented ServiceNow for HR shared services inquiries only.
 Inquiries for Financial shared services come in via e-mail while we evaluate moving to ServiceNow as well.

 - We are at the start of implementing the SAP Shared Services Framework.
 It is too early to give any feedback.

 - We were using ServiceNow and satisfied; however, we are moving to PEGA and in the midst of transition.